aerospike-examples/UseCases/AdTech/RealTime/README.md

-# Installation and Running the Real-Time Bidding Application
+# Installation and Running the Real-Time Bidding Demonstration
-This guide outlines the steps to install and set up the real-time bidding application using the provided code.
+This guide outlines the steps to install and set up the real-time bidding demonstration using the provided code.

 ## Prerequisites:
 - Java Development Kit (JDK): Make sure you have a compatible version of the JDK installed (Java 11 or later is recommended).